FinalsClub/djKarma/README.md

 What needs to be done:
 ----------------------

+### Proper Search ###
++ Currently notes.views.search returns a union of all tags entered

+### Initial Data in Autocomplete ###
++ Currently, the Autocomplete fields do not reflect initial-value populating.
+Until this is remedied the profile page form will not be autocomplete (because the most common case is the user all ready has their profile info entered)

 #### Static pages ####

  + Find andrew's about & legal page text and put them in git